NaturalSolutions/Stats_usage/README.md

 }

 Property "action" may have the following values:

--session
--visit
--click
--serverCall
+- session
+- visit
+- click
+- serverCall

 -------------------------------------

 Each action has a compulsory list of parameters that must be sent into the "data" parameter:

--session: "user_id" (int), "site" (string)
+- session: "user_id" (int), "site" (string)
-	user_id => ID of the user as found in SECURITE database site => Sitename as found in SECURITE database
+ - user_id => ID of the user as found in SECURITE database
+ - site => Sitename as found in SECURITE database

--visit: "page" (string), "app" (string), "home" (bit 0/1)
+- visit: "page" (string), "app" (string), "home" (bit 0/1)
-	page => The visited page (may or not include the post parameters) app => The application name as found in SECURITE database home => Wether the page can be considered as an entry point for the app (= homepage)
+ - page => The visited page (may or not include the post parameters)
+ - app => The application name as found in SECURITE database
+ - home => Wether the page can be considered as an entry point for the app (= homepage)

--click: "loc_x" (double), "loc_y" (double), "el" (string)
+- click: "loc_x" (double), "loc_y" (double), "el" (string)
-	loc_x => X location for the click, should be sent in percentage (0% is the left of the screen, 100% the right) loc_y => Y location for the click, should be sent in percentage (0% is the top of the screen, 100% the bottom) el => The clicked html element
+ - loc_x => X location for the click, should be sent in percentage (0% is the left of the screen, 100% the right)
+ - loc_y => Y location for the click, should be sent in percentage (0% is the top of the screen, 100% the bottom)
+ - el => The clicked html element

--serverCall: "infos" (string)
+- serverCall: "infos" (string)
-	infos=> Informations about the call made by the web app to its back end (api path, parameters ...)
+	- infos => Informations about the call made by the web app to its back end (api path, parameters ...)